Filing for Workers' Compensation Benefits in Massachusetts

 - The injury occurred within the last four years

-A Medford Workers’ Compensation Attorney Can Keep Your Claim on Track
+A Workers’ Compensation Attorney Can Keep Your Claim on Track

 Once an employer has been notified of an on-the-job injury, it is their responsibility to report the claim to their insurance provider.
 They have seven calendar days to do so starting from the fifth day of missed work.
 From there, the insurance company has 14 days to start paying benefits to the individual that was injured or to deny the claim altogether.

 In a perfect world, this process runs smoothly; however, complications often arise that delay the progress of your claim.
-At Brooks Law in Medford, we help injured workers receive all the benefits they deserve in a timely fashion.
+At Brooks Law in Medford, our workers’ compensation attorneys help injured workers receive all the benefits they deserve in a timely fashion.